jessjep/jessjep.github.io/about.md

 ## About me

-Welcome to my little site to share graphs and data analysis on topics that interest me.
+Welcome.
+This is a space for me to share graphs and data visualisations on various topics that interest me.
+I use R for data exploration and analysis, and the ggplot2 package to create plots.
+I am currently learning to use Illustrator for refining the aesthetics.

-Contact me at jessicamoore.tn@gmail.com
+Contact: jessicamoore.tn@gmail.com